haveno-dex/haveno-docs/docs/users/getting_started.md

 ## Withdraw funds

-You can withdraw funds from your Haveno wallet any time.
+You can withdraw funds from your Haveno wallet at any time.

 To withdraw funds: